-This episode is sponsored by LowestRates.ca, where you can find the lowest rates in Canada for your mortgage, auto insurance, life insurance and more…just like that.
+This episode is sponsored by LowestRates.ca, where you can find the lowest rates in Canada for your mortgage, auto insurance, life insurance, and more…just like that.
 Make sure to check out their awesome blog, especially their Young Money series.

-Since it is the last week for season 3, I’ve saved one of my best interviews for last.
+Since it is the last week of season 3, I’ve saved one of my best interviews for last.
 I’ve been a huge fan and supporter of LowestRates.ca for well over a year now, but this was the first chance I got to interview the start-up’s CEO Justin Thouin.